Emirate of Sharjah: Government

-A Sharjah e-government portal offers access to a number of services online.
+The Emirate of Sharjah is led by the ruler of Sharjah.
+It has been led by Sheikh Sultan bin Muhammad Al-Qasimi since 1972.
+The ruler of Sharjah appoints members of the Sharjah Executive Council and the Sharjah Consultative Council to manage the day-to-day affairs of the emirate.
+Sharjah has devolved some authority over local decisions to Emiri Diwans (Ruler's Courts) in areas such as Kalba and Khor Fakkan.
+Nevertheless, the Sharjah Executive Council retains authority to manage government departments and affairs in line with policies and decrees by the ruler of Sharjah.
+Collectively, the government of Sharjah has over 126 government departments and public organisations under its responsibility and control with a number of services provided through a Sharjah e-government portal.

 Commerce and Tourism Development Authority

-The Sharjah Commerce and Tourism Development Authority was established by decree in 1996 to "promote commercial and tourism activities" in the emirate.
+The Sharjah Commerce and Tourism Development Authority (SCDTA) was established by decree in 1996 to "promote commercial and tourism activities" in the emirate.
 The state-backed authority is responsible for, among other things, creating policies for local and international exhibitions and marketing Sharjah to attract foreign investment and tourists.

+One such initiative, is the annual Sharjah Light Festival, which showcases the emirate's landmarks through vibrant light shows and attracts thousands of visitors each year.

 Investment and Development Authority

 The Sharjah Investment and Development Authority (Shurooq) was established in 2009 as an independent government body to "oversee the social, cultural, environmental and economic development of Sharjah in line with its Islamic identity."
 It focuses on three areas for the emirate; investment, development, and asset and property management.
 Shurooq's developments include: